 Medications

-Two types of medications are commonly given for IBS: antispasmotics and antidepressants.
+Two types of medications are commonly given for IBS: antispasmodics and antidepressants.

 Antispasmodics

-Antispasmodics such as Bentyl (dicyclomine), Levsin (hyoscyamine), and Donnatal (belladonna/phenobarbital) are a class of drugs that are often prescribed to treat IBS symptoms.
+Antispasmodics such as dicyclomine, Levsin (hyoscyamine) and Donnatal (belladonna/phenobarbital) are a class of drugs that are often prescribed to treat IBS symptoms.
 These drugs can relax the muscles of the stomach and intestines, which could provide some relief from abdominal pain.

 To be effective, antispasmodics should be taken 30 to 60 minutes before a meal.
 Common side effects include: